LumitoLuma/JCC/README.md

 # Java Compiler Collection (JCC)

+### WARNING: JCC IS NO LONGER MAINTAINED.
+SORRY FOR THE INCONVEINENCE.

 Java Compiler Collection is a set of three Java compilers: Maven, Gradle and Ant.
 This tool installs them to `%AppData%\JCC\` and adds its 'Bin' folders to the user PATH variable, so you can use Maven, Gradle and Ant from any place.

 **Attention:** JCC is currently **under heavy development** and might have some bugs.
 I am working currently to make a stable version of JCC